-"Which we own now," Morgan noted.
-"Good," he check listed regarding the property he had already acquired, legally this time.

-"And the design of the facilities, Sir," Kumar continued, presenting Morgan with the architectural plans.

-"Sound," Morgan said after quickly assessing its essential features.

-"And the people I propose to build and operate it," the converted to common sense Capitalism said, offering Morgan a list of citizens."
-And keep this New Order and how it does what it does for the county, state and country secret Sir," Patel continued with an even deeper bow, the third time Kumar had said 'Sir' to ANYONE in Blue River, according to rumor anyway.

-"And you swear this on...?"
-Morgan said, after leaning back on his throne, looking down at and into this new apprentice who, according to rumor anyway, valued his honor more than his life.

-"I swear the delivery and confidentiality of all of this on the life of my horse, Arjun," Patel pledged.

-"Which I will hold you to, you know," Morgan proclaimed with a raised index finger.

-"Understood and appreciated," Kumar replied, with something Morgan had rarely seen in any of his subordinates, associates or potential wives.
+- "Which we own now," Morgan noted.
+"Good," he check-listed in his head regarding the property he had already acquired, legally this time. - "And the design of the facilities, Sir," Kumar continued, presenting Morgan with the architectural plans. - "Sound," Morgan said after quickly assessing its essential features. - "And the people I propose to build and operate it," the converted to common sense Capitalism said, offering Morgan a list of citizens.
+"Who will keep this New Order and how it does what it does for the county, state and country secret, Sir," Patel continued with an even deeper bow.
+It was the third time Kumar had said 'Sir' to ANYONE in Blue River, according to rumor anyway. - "And you swear this on...?"
+Morgan inquired, after leaning back on his throne, looking down at and into this new apprentice who, according to rumor anyway, valued his honor more than his life. - "I swear the delivery and confidentiality of all of this on the life of my horse, Arjun," Patel pledged. - "Which I will hold you to, you know," Morgan proclaimed with a raised index finger. - "Understood and appreciated," Kumar replied, with something Morgan had rarely seen in any of his subordinates, associates or potential wives.
 Sincerity and commitment, the kind that could not be faked.

 Leona waited impatiently in the waiting parlor outside of Morgan's office.
 She looked at her watch, noting that the time had passed well beyond the five minutes she had commanded, and the six Kumar requested.
 Finally, after three times that allocated time, Kumar emerged, smoking a cigar.
 A big one, which reeked of Fat Cat Paleface tobacco rather than his own brand of 'High Country Weed'.
 But this time his head was in the clouds with something more frightening to Leona than past lifetime memories of past glories he wanted to dwell in, or inflict upon the present.

 What Kumar appeared to be on the outside was what he now seemed to be on the inside.
 A man of high station who was being introduced by Morgan and Richter to other men of high stations, and low moral values.
-Who was being eyed as a new mark by Melissa Bullock.
-All of them ignored Leona of course.
+Who was being eyed as a new mark by Melissa Bullock as she passed by.
+All of the Paleface moguls ignored by Leona, of course.

-Finally, after seeing Kumar indulge in small talk with word she couldn't hear but smelled of power which could corrupt even the purest of souls, Leona noted 'Citizen Patel' stride her way with a gait that said proud, loud and obnoxious.
-"You're late" she said to him in Lakota as she got up, as an obedient woman AND squaw, according to script, walking head bowed behind Kumar as he walked toward the exit door of the Mansion.
+Finally, after seeing Kumar indulge in small talk with words she couldn't hear but smelled of power which could corrupt even the purest of souls, Leona noted 'Citizen Patel' stride her way with a gait that said proud, loud and obnoxious.
+"You're late" she said to him in Lakota as she got up, as an obedient woman AND squaw.
+According to script, she walked head bowed behind Kumar as he strolled toward the exit door of the Mansion.